-Note: a Resume is a self-promotional document that presents you in the best possible light, for the purpose of getting invited to a job interview.
-It’s not an official personnel document.
-It’s not a job application.
-It’s not a “career obituary”!
-And it’s not a confessional.
+A resume is a self-promotional document that presents you in the best possible light, for the purpose of getting invited to a job interview.
+You do not want to be screened out because of inaccurate and out-of-date resumes.

 The Chronological format is widely preferred by employers, and works well if you’re staying in the same field (especially if you’ve been upwardly-mobile).
 Only use a Functional format if you’re changing fields, and you’re sure a skills-oriented format would show off your transferable skills to better advantage; and be sure to include a clear chronological work history!